 Any of the four types of uterine fibroids can have serious negative effects on your health and well-being.
-If you have fibroids, visit board-certified interventional radiologist Andrew Doe, MD, and Ivy-league trained provider Michelle Nguyen Maneevese, MD, the only female provider of uterine artery embolization in Houston, Texas.
+If you have fibroids, visit board-certified interventional radiologist Andrew Doe, MD.
 At Alate Health in Houston, Texas, they offer expert diagnostics and treatments to end your uterine fibroid symptoms.
 For the best in Houston fibroids help, no matter what type of fibroids you have, call the office or use the online scheduler.

 There are four types of uterine fibroids:

 Intramural fibroids, the most common form of uterine fibroids, grow between muscle layers within your uterus.
 These fibroids can occur anywhere in your uterus and may grow very large.

 Submucosal fibroids are an uncommon form of fibroid that appears inside the inner tissue layers in your uterus.
 These fibroids can potentially block your fallopian tubes and cause fertility problems.
 Submucosal fibroids can occur in the front or back of your uterus.

 Subserosal fibroids grow on the outer layer of your uterus.
 They push outwards as they grow and can pressure your other abdominal organs if they grow large enough.

 Pedunculated fibroids have stalks and may resemble mushrooms.
 They can grow either inside or outside your uterus.

 All types of fibroids can cause problems if they continue growing.

 In some cases, fibroids don’t cause any symptoms at all, and in other situations, they can cause crippling problems.
 Some specific symptoms associated with each type of uterine fibroid include: